MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-overview.md

 ---
-title: Telemetry | Microsoft Docs
+title: Monitoring and Analyzing Telemetry
-description: Learn how the Business Central provides telemetry for each environment.
+description: Learn how the Business Central provides telemetry for each environment, both for online and for on-premises environments.
 author: jswymer
 ms.service: dynamics365-business-central
 ms.topic: conceptual